tanveer86/full-stack-dev-1908/course/week_8/day_3/notes_1.md

 It also matches paths and updates the DOM with relevant components and JSX according to a given path.

-You can ready more about the history object here [https://reacttraining.com/react-router/web/api/history](https://reacttraining.com/react-router/web/api/history).
+You can read more about the history object here [https://reacttraining.com/react-router/web/api/history](https://reacttraining.com/react-router/web/api/history).

 **Route Component:**